Coyboc/CybcUpdateHelper/README.md

 Fourth step
 -----------

-Create `UpdateWorker` which performs like the production `UpdateWorker`, but instead of creating production updates, it create `UpdateTest`s which wrappes your production updates.
+Create an `UpdateWorker` which performs like the production `UpdateWorker`, but instead of creating production updates, it creates `UpdateTest`s which wraps your actual production updates.

 ```java
 import android.content.Context;